-Environmental and / or social characteristics
+Environmental and/or social characteristics

-Sustainable investment means an investment in an economic activity Does this financial product have a sustainable investment objective? ■ ■ □ YES ■ ■ NO that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 40.0 % of sustainable investments or social objective and that the investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? •• □Yes •• ⊠No su will make a minimum of stainable investments with an ovironmental objective:% X It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy. with an environmental objective in economic activities that qualify as environmentally sustainable under the EU in economic activities that do not qualify as environmentally sustainable under the EU × with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Taxonomy. t will make a minimum of sustainable investments with a social t promotes E/S characteristics, but will not make any sustainable investments objective:% ' nake any sastaniasie investinents issuers considering the ESG score further described below.